 A newspaper advertisement, in English, has been placed in the local newspaper notifying potential Interested and Affected Parties (I & AP's) of the availability of the Draft Scoping Report and inviting I & AP's to register on the database as Registered Interested & Affected Parties.
-Please refer to Appendix E3 for the content of the newspaper advert.
-Proof of the placement of the newspaper advert (the actual newspaper clipping) will only be included in the Post Application Draft Scoping Report.
+Please refer to Appendix E3 for the content and proof of the newspaper advert.